iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 As bundles are final, they shouldn't be modifiable outside of the scope of the bundle module.

-A bundle can simply be represented as an array of transactions:
+Since there is a natural order to transactions in a bundle (each transaction has a `current_index` and a `last_index` and `current_index` goes from `0` to `last_index`), a bundle can simply be represented by a data structure that keeps the order intact, like an array:

 ```rust
 struct Bundle {